benwinding/benw-blog/source/_posts/the-glass-is-half-something.md

 <em>Vintage Peace Corps PSA - Glass Half Full</em>
 </div>

-This quote is quite powerful but shallow way to divide postive and negative outlooks on life.
-This expression was once inciteful, but has burried itself deep into popular culture that it's now annoying.
+This quote is quite powerful but can be a shallow way to divide positive and negative outlooks on life.
+This expression was once inciteful, but has buried itself deep into popular culture that it's now annoying.

-## Alernative Quotes
+## Alternative Quotes

 So, I recently glanced at a quote that struck me as a very concise way to bridge the two perspectives on life, rather than divide them.